 You have a ‘disciplined self’ that thinks rationally and identifies goals, and an ‘impulsive self’ that takes the easy option when it’s presented to you.

 You tell yourself you’ll get up early…

-But when your alarm goes off for the fourth time, you hit snooze again.
-Your disciplined self – that set the alarm – just lost to your impulsive self.
+But when your alarm goes off for the fourth time, you hit the snooze button.
+Again.

-You really want to shift some weight.
-But hey, look – someone just brought cronuts to a meeting.
+But look – someone just brought cronuts to a meeting.
 And they’re free.
 Munch.
-Another victory for impulsive you over disciplined you.

 Start saying ‘Yeah, nah…’ to oxymoronic statements